 This body was established to behave as the main body for the general insurance industry in the whole of Australia.
-It is licensed under 1973 Insurance Act.
+It is licensed under the 1973 Insurance Act.

 ICA members groups comprise of insurance and reinsurance companies, agencies from public and private sectors, and Lloyds underwriters.
 This body funds its undertakings through a membership fee.

 A Chief Executive Officer is the head of the Insurance Council of Australia.
-Member companies elect Board of Directors.
+Member companies elect the Board of Directors.

 Chief Executive Officer is accountable to a Board of Directors.

 ICA represents its members.
 It efficiently handles the issues and effectuates industry positions by virtue of government lobby.
 It handles industry forums and public affairs.
 It deals with various services related to consumers and issues management.

 There are 6 main types of general insurance regulated by ICA.

 - Mortgage Loss Insurance/Mortgage Protection Insurance/ Lender’s Mortgage Insurance